Publications

 Benjamin W. Kaufold, Nithin Chintala, Pratima Pandeya, Sijia S. Dong*.
 Automated Active Space Selection with Dipole Moments.
 J. Chem.
 Theory Comput., 2023, 19, 9, 2469–2483.
 (Link)

 Jose M. Carceller^, Bhumika Jayee^, Claire G. Page, Daniel G. Oblinsky, Gustavo Mondragón-Solórzano, Nithin Chintala, Jingzhe Cao, Zayed Alassad, Zheyu Zhang, Nathaniel White, Danny J. Diaz, Andrew D. Ellington, Gregory D. Scholes*, Sijia S. Dong*, Todd K. Hyster*.
 Engineering a Photoenzyme to Use Red Light.
 Chem.
-Accepted.
-(Link)
+2025, 11, 102318.
+(Link) | Highlighted in this Preview.

 Katherine Carney, Lauren Polito, Kamilya Reid, Surbhi Srinivas, Gabrielle Blake, Nithin Chintala, Sijia S. Dong* and Rein Kirss*.
 Kinetics and Mechanism of Halide Exchange in Reactions of CpRu(PPh3)2Cl with Alkyl Halides: Evidence for Radical Pairs.
 New J. Chem., 2023,47, 21404-21410.
 (Link)